Open

 1. Combatting child labour

 The International Labour Organization (ILO) states that 160 million children carry out child labour worldwide.
 Child labour means that children are too young to work or carry out tasks that are too dangerous, and work interferes with their schooling and development.
-Children have a right to a good education, to play and to be children.
+Children have a right to a good education, play, and to be children.

 More information on child labour